Do Go On - 532 - Dashcon Failure

 Matt, I'm thinking that's not even the top ten so far.

-even got to it um no no it's just that it's a it's a it was a way more strenuous process than
+No, no, no, it's just that it's a, it was a way more strenuous process than ever normally, yeah.

-that made no sense um so the month before the convention in june a post was made asking for
+So the month before the convention in June, a post was made asking for applications for volunteers of the convention with really fun

-one to 11 hours you would receive undying gratitude that's pretty good yeah well that's forever yeah
+perks like if you worked from one to 11 hours you would receive undying gratitude that's pretty good

-never ending gratitude i'll take that undying that sounds fantastic that's beautiful if you wanted to add
+yeah well that's forever yeah never-ending gratitude i'll take that undying that sounds fantastic that's

-just an extra hour and go for 12 to 19 hours you'd receive a refund of your badge cost and if you want to
+beautiful if you wanted to add just an extra hour and go from 12 to 19 hours you'd receive a refund

-do 20 plus hours, you would receive a refund of your badge cost and your hotel room will
+of your badge cost and if you want to do 20 plus hours you would receive a refund of your badge cost

 Whoa, so you now don't have to pay to work.